Raffi-Souren/genai-capital-mkts/README.md

 # Capital Markets Agent Factory (GPT-5 Demo)

-> **Production-ready AI agents for institutional trading, compliance, and research workflows**
+> **Preview AI agents for institutional trading, compliance, and research workflows**

 ## 🎯 Live Demo Script

-For conference presentations, follow this sequence:
+For live demos, follow this sequence:
 1. **Start in Mock mode** to ensure smooth flow
 2. **Toggle to Live** for one impressive GPT-5 example
 3. **Always have backup JSON files** ready